ianperrin/MMM-Strava/README.md

 ## Updating the module

-If you want to update your MMM-Strava module to the latest version, use your terminal to go to your MMM-Strava module folder and type the following command:
+To update the module to the latest version, pull the changes from this repository into the MMM-Strava folder:

 ````
+cd ~/MagicMirror/modules/MMM-Strava
 git pull
 ````